C4ptainCrunch/thesis/source/index.rst

 Tournament solution
 ~~~~~~~~~~~~~~~~~~~

 Now that we have selected a champion for each algorithm, we can play a given number of matches between each pair of champions and compare each pair by means of the :math:`\succeq` relation.
-By reusing the statistical framework from :numref:`%s <sec:compare_ab>`, we know we have to play 50 matches bewteen each pair and if a :math:`A` wins more than 18 matches against B, then :math:`A \succeq B`.
+By reusing the statistical framework from :numref:`%s <sec:compare_ab>`, we know we have to play 50 matches between each pair and if a :math:`A` wins more than 18 matches against B, then :math:`A \succeq B`.
 By construction, this binary relation is complete and is thus a *weak tournament* :cite:`brandt2016`.

 We can represent our weak tournament as a binary matrix :math:`M` indexed in both dimensions by the champions and where each entry :math:`M_{ij} = 1 \iff i \succeq j`.
 A binary matrix :math:`M` is a *step-type matrix* when each row is non-decreasing from left to right and each column is non-decreasing from top to bottom :cite:`PirlotVincke97`.

-The :math:`\succeq` is transitive if and only if it has a step-type matrix representation in wich the order of the columns and of the lines is the same.
+The :math:`\succeq` is transitive if and only if it has a step-type matrix representation in which the order of the columns and of the lines is the same.
 If this is the case for our weak tournament, it will be not only complete but also transitive.
 It will therefore be a weak order i.e. an ordering of the champions from best to worst possibly with ties :cite:`RoubensVincke85`.